What’s It All About?

 We are collecting data and information to analyze the impact technology companies have on news media content, focusing on various forms of cooperation for content distribution, decisions related to automation methods used in the distribution of media content, joint monetization models and ownership links with players in the media industry.

-See the Media Influence Matrix research template here.
+See Why We Need the Media Influence Matrix here